soroel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing the pattern "root"
+display all users and their home directories